Faint-Black/99-elisp-problems/solutions.md

 to solve the given problems.
 As the problems become more complex you can allow yourself to use more builtins.

-## Problem 01 - Find the last box of a list.
+## Problem 01 - Find the last box of a list

 **Example:** (fn \'(A B C D)) -\> (D)